 3. Fleetwood Seafront

 Fleetwood seafront is a nice, balanced beach that offers plenty of family fun as well as all the peaceful strolls you’d likely normally imagine.
 It’s also ideal for spotting wildlife, too!
 Again, as a Fylde Coast beach, you may find you can only take your dogs here off-season.
+Many of the local cottages are close to the Fylde Coast and well worth checking out.

 Blackpool is a firm favourite for many people when it comes to all kinds of family holidays, bright lights and beach fun.
 And why not?
 From the pleasure beach to the illuminations, it is pretty much the capital of the Lancashire coast.
 Therefore, you’re sure to want to explore as much of the area with your pets as possible.
 Dog walking in Blackpool shouldn’t be that hard to find.